Pathoschild/smapi-mod-dump/source/Joys of Efficiency/JoysOfEfficiency/FeaturesAndConfigs.md

 ﻿ProtectNectarProducingFlower("Automation", bool, default:true) - this option protects flowers producing nectar not to be Auto harvested.
 AutoHarvestRadius("Automation", int, default:1) - How far tiles can be affected by this utility.
-﻿HarvestException("Automation", List<int>) - Crop id list not to be auto harvested.﻿ ﻿KeyToggleBlackList("Controls", Keys, default:"F2") - Add/Remove crop under cursor to/from blacklist.
+﻿HarvestException("Automation", List<int>) - Crop id list not to be auto harvested.﻿ ﻿KeyToggleBlackList("Controls", SButton, default:"F2") - Add/Remove crop under cursor to/from blacklist.

 ## Auto Destroy Dead Crops
 This utility destorys dead crops automatically when he/she gets closed to it.